 Students not making quantitative and/or qualitative progress upon review will be placed on SAP WARNING for ONE semester/term with NO effect on financial aid.
-A SAP Warning letter will be sent to the student's permanent address as entered in the administrative system and an email will be sent to the student's campus email account.
+A SAP Warning letter will be emailed to the student's university-issued email address.

 If the student fails to progress back to good standing after the SAP WARNING term, the student will be placed on PROBATION and is not eligible for Federal Financial Aid.
-To be reconsidered for aid, see SAP
+To be reconsidered for aid, see SAP Probation.

-Probation.